Efficient Learning of Object Placement with Intra-Category Transfer: Pose Learning Approach

 The choice of pose-encoding $f$ affects the type of relative relationship which can be captured by $\prob{\tf{o'}{T}{o}}$.
 In this work, we examine a number of choices for $f$ and compare their general utility for inference in \cref{sec:sim_experiments}.
 Instead of choosing a fixed encoding for all relations, we would like to be able to autonomously identify the ideal pose representation for a given set of relative pose observations.
 To do so we propose selecting the encoding $f_{t,o',o}$ for these observations as

 where $H$ denotes the Shannon information of the distribution fitted to the relative pose observations encoded using $f$.
 We use the specialized entropy for multivariate Gaussians $H=\frac{1}{2} \ln ((2\pi e)^k \det \mat{\Sigma})$.
-Assuming that two encodings $f, g$ do not produce vastly differently scaled vector spaces, we can use this information criterion to evaluate the tightness of the fit of the model.
+Assuming that two encodings $f, g$ do not produce vastly differently scaled vector spaces, we can use this criterion to evaluate the tightness of the model's fit.

 With the described method, we can optimize the choice of observation encoding.
 As we described the method so far, we form distributions for all relative object observations in a scene.
 Especially in larger scenes, many of the relative pose observations will not be relevant to the placement of an object.
 Imagine placing a cup on a coffee table that is set in front of a sofa.
 While the relative pose of cup and sofa will have a statistical trend, semantically, this correlation is (largely) spurious.
 When performing inference, maintaining all of these relationships potentially increases the number of samples needing to be drawn and the numerical instability.